On August 23, 2019 my dad was called home to the Grand Architect of the Universe. He was 68 years young.

 My sisters (Linda, Amy, and Crystal) are the heroes in this story because they took care of him 24/7 during his final days.
 Without their attention to detail, compassion, patience, will, and above all–the desire to be present, I don’t know if he would have made it as long as he did.
 Thank you and I love you.

-I can’t begin to thank all of the support my sisters and I received from everyone.
-This was the only post I referenced about his passing and didn’t plan on doing anything else.
-However; as time has gone by, I decided to write this quick blog.
+I can’t begin to thank everyone for all the support my sisters and I received.
+This was the only post I referenced about his passing, and I didn’t plan on doing anything else.
+However, as time has gone by, I decided to write this quick blog.

 His obituary:

-He is survived by his children, Ronnie Hughes of Greenfield, Linda (John) Brown of Greenfield, Jason Hughes of Delaware, Amy (Dusty) Rhoads of Greenfield, Crystal (Josh) Cloud of Hurricane, WV; eleven grandchildren, three great grandchildren; close family friends, Kristi Bockrath and Adam Reser; mother in-law and father in-law, Ed and Sharon Lewandoski.
+He is survived by his children, Ronnie Hughes of Greenfield, Linda (John) Brown of Greenfield, Jason Hughes of Delaware, Amy (Dusty) Rhoads of Greenfield, and Crystal (Josh) Cloud of Hurricane, WV; eleven grandchildren, three great-grandchildren; close family friends Kristi Bockrath and Adam Reser; and mother-in-law and father-in-law Ed and Sharon Lewandoski.

 Link: Lee Hughes’ Obituary